flexera-public/sql_partitioner/README.md

 SqlPartitioner provides a `PartitionManager` class to help maintain partitioned tables in MySQL.
 If you have a table that is partitioned based on a timestamp, you will likely need to regularly add new partitions into the future as well as remove older partitions to free up space.
+This gem will help.

 ## Getting Started
 You'll need to `require 'sql_partitioner'`.